redlibrarian/redlibrarian.github.io/_posts/2020-03-25-knowledge-and-decision.markdown

 discipline, medical orders, medical professionalism.
-This powerlessness cannot be overcome by means of knowledge and explanation, but by dismantling structures of power inequality, and hopefully someday the institutions of real conditions of human flourishing for all.
+This powerlessness cannot be overcome by means of knowledge and explanation, but by dismantling structures of power inequality, and hopefully someday the institution of real conditions of human flourishing for all.
 Perhaps in such a situation expertise might become something respectable as opposed to what it is now, the "objective" prism of a particular regime of power.
 In this case, then, to be transphobic or an ally, to be for or against